 Description Students are placed on Probation for: Receipt of any grade of "C", "F" or "NC."
 Failure to meet program expectations.
 Failure to maintain the minimum cumulative GPA requirement of 3.0.
 Evaluation Point All students are reviewed at the end of each semester.
 PsyD students in year one and those identified as at-risk by the faculty are reviewed bi-annually via the PsyD Student Assessment process.
 Students may be reviewed at other times on an as-needed basis.
 Advising Students placed on Probation for grades must meet with the Registrar to sign a new program sheet and/or Educational Development Plan.
-Financial Aid Impact Students on Probation are eligible for financial aid providing that they meet the requirement for satisfactory academic progress or successfully appeal.
-Satisfactory Academic Progress must be met for each subsequent semester until the student is removed from probation.
-If a student fails to meet satisfactory academic progress, the student becomes ineligible for financial aid.
-Students on Probation are considered to be making good progress if they do not receive any grades of "C" or below until the minimum cumulative GPA of 3.0 is achieved.
-These students remain eligible for financial aid.
-Removal Probation is removed when: Course grade(s) of "C", "F" or "NC" are repeated and a grade of at least B- is earned.
+Financial Aid ImpactStudents on Probation are eligible for financial aid providing that the the requirement for satisfactory academic progress or successfully a Satisfactory Academic Progress must be met for each subsequent semester until the student is removed from probation.
+If a student fa meet satisfactory academic progress, the student becomes ineligible financial aid.Students on Probation are considered to be making good progress in do not receive any grades of "C" or below until the minimum cumula GPA of 3.0 is achieved.
+These students remain eligible for financial Removal Probation is removed when: Course grade(s) of "C", "F" or "NC" are repeated and a grade of at least B- is earned.
 Requirements in their Educational Development Plan are met.
 The cumulative GPA is raised to 3.0 or above.